DENNIS-CODES/YouTube-Page/README.md

 # YouTube-Page
-a simple YouTube page created using html and CSS while using goggle font This project was intended to solidify learning of embedding of images and video onto a website by cloning a YouTube page without scripting and responsive behaviour.into three main containers: header, main, footer.
-The header contains elements relevant to signing into an existing account.
-The main contains the actual form and any elements relevant to the context of signing up for an account and any terms and policies a user needs to be aware of.
-The final element, footer, contains general information about the company and provides relevant links.
-The project itself is static and not does not function as a real form.
-This project was used as an exercise to recreate the User Interface of an existing form.
+a simple YouTube page created using html and CSS while using goggle font This project was intended to solidify learning of embedding of images and video onto a website by cloning a YouTube page without scripting and responsive behaviour.
 ![youtube](https://user-images.githubusercontent.com/65861136/98593957-fef09680-22e4-11eb-822f-004d0f924f33.png)
 ![youtube1](https://user-images.githubusercontent.com/65861136/98593911-eb453000-22e4-11eb-92b8-9a3c268203da.png)